ErfanKhadiv/HBALS-TSP/README.md

 ## ⚠️ Limitations

-* The implemented 3-opt operation is a lightweight randomized segment-reversal search rather than a full 3-opt neighborhood.
+* The implemented **3-opt operator is a lightweight randomized segment-reversal search**, rather than a full 3-opt neighborhood.
-* Performance is sensitive to parameter settings; automated parameter optimization was not performed.
+* Performance is sensitive to parameter settings, and automated parameter optimization was not performed.
-* Experiments were conducted on instances up to 195 cities.
-* Scalability to substantially larger instances has not been evaluated.
+* The experiments cover instances up to **195 cities**; behavior on substantially larger instances has not been evaluated.
+* Runtime increases as local-search effort and problem size increase.

+These limitations are documented explicitly to distinguish the current implementation from possible future extensions.

 ---

 ## 🚀 Future Work

-Potential extensions include:
+Possible directions for extending the project include:

-* Automated parameter self-tuning
+* Adaptive parameter self-tuning
-* Parallel or GPU-accelerated local search
 * More extensive TSPLIB benchmarking
 * Full 3-opt neighborhood exploration
+* Parallel or GPU-accelerated local search
-* Hybridization with Lin-Kernighan search
+* Hybridization with stronger local-search methods such as Lin-Kernighan
-* Evaluation on larger TSP instances

 ---

-## 📄 Project Documentation
+## 📄 Project Report

-The original project paper is available in [`docs/`](docs/).
+The written report accompanying this Bachelor's final project is available in [`docs/`](docs/).

-The repository also contains the complete experimental results and generated plots.
+It contains the project background, algorithm design, related work, methodology, experimental evaluation, and discussion.

 ---